First island chain: Strategic value

-Chinese mainland
+China

+PRC military strategists view the first island chain as part of a cordon sanitaire by the U.S. and its allies to encircle the country and limit its strategic depth and maritime security.
 According to a 2018 United States Department of Defense report to Congress, the People's Liberation Army's Anti-Access/Area Denial military capabilities aimed at the first island chain are its most robust.
 The report also stated that the People's Liberation Army Navy's ability to perform missions beyond the first island chain is "modest but growing as it gains experience operating in distant waters and acquires larger and more advanced platforms."

+The first island chain is often cited by both U.S. and PRC military strategists as a natural barrier and perceived constraint to the PRC's access to the Pacific Ocean.
+Within the first island chain, the PRC's access to the South China Sea is viewed as crucial for its navy, as the Yellow Sea and East China Sea are considered too shallow for clandestine submarine operations.
+Control over Taiwan and its deeper eastern waters would provide the People's Liberation Army Navy's ballistic missile submarines with less detectable access to the wider Pacific where they would serve as an important component of a credible second strike capability for the PRC.

 Japan

 Around 2009 Japanese military strategist Toshi Yoshihara and Naval War College professor James R. Holmes suggested the American military could exploit the geography of the first island chain to counter the People's Liberation Army Navy build-up.
 The Cabinet of Japan has also passed defense white papers emphasizing the threat posed by the People's Liberation Army Navy in the first island chain.

 In the later years of the 2010s, Japan started deploying military assets to Yonaguni and its other islands to counter China's presence along that area of the first island chain.

 Japan's strategic position in the first island chain began with US-Japan joint efforts to counter Soviet expansion.
 The Japan Self-Defense Forces currently plays the role of protecting US military bases and preserving military strength in East Asia.
 As for Japan's Territorial Protection Self-Defense Forces, which mainly rely on islands in southern Japan adjacent to the Yellow Sea and the East China Sea, Japan has military advantages in anti-submarine, air defense and sea mine technologies.